Protecting Online Data Privacy and Enabling Trust in Connected Technologies

 Just the TIPPSS of the Iceberg

-The incorporation of universal human values such as Trust, Identity, Privacy, Protection, Safety, and Security (TIPPSS) into new technologies is growing in importance as the world becomes more connected and technology-dependent.
+The incorporation of universal human values such as Trust, Identity, Privacy, Protection, Safety, and Security (TIPPSS) into new technologies is becoming increasingly important as the world becomes more connected and technology-dependent.

-Accordingly, the IEEE Standards Association (IEEE SA) is working to incorporate TIPPSS values into the standards development process along with technical issues.
-The IEEE SA Foundational Technologies Practice, for example, brings together its diverse global stakeholders to identify gaps in the areas of TIPPSS and develop and offer a wide range of resources, activities, and programs to help build trust and security in technology.
+Accordingly, the IEEE Standards Association (IEEE SA) has been developing standards around these principles and values, alongside technical issues.
+The IEEE SA Foundational Technologies Practice, for example, brings together its diverse global stakeholders to identify gaps in TIPPSS and to develop and offer a wide range of resources, activities, and programs to help build trust and security in technology.

 Digital Dignity and Inclusion